TheFox/imapd/README.md

 # IMAPd

-IMAP server (library) written in pure PHP.
+IMAP server (library) to serve emails to an email client, written in pure PHP.

+The `d` in `SMTPd` stands for [Daemon](https://en.wikipedia.org/wiki/Daemon_(computing)).
+This script can run in background like any other daemon process.
+It's not meant for running as a webapplication.

 ## Why this project?